Career and Technical Education Certificate

 This program is designed to offer students the knowledge and skills required by the New Hampshire Department of Education standards for career and technical educator certification.
 This certificate program has been constructed according to the competencies required for Ed 610.01 Professional Education and Ed 507.02 Teachers of Career and Technical Education.

 The program is comprised of eight courses, many of which are offered on-line.
-The program is designed to allow students to utilize these credits toward the Associate in Arts in Teacher Education or the Associate Degree in a General Studies or Career and Technical program at any one of the Community Colleges in the system.
+The program is designed to allow students to utilize these credits toward the Associate in Arts in Teacher Education or the Associate Degree in an Interdisciplinary Studies or Career and Technical program at WMCC or any one of the Community Colleges in the system.
 Additionally, students will have an opportunity to use the credits toward the pursuit of a Bachelor's Degree program, or a graduate program in education through Plymouth State University.

 Candidates for positions and careers in education are encouraged to explore health requirements associated with employment in a school setting.
 Prospective students with special needs requiring accommodations that may affect their learning are encouraged to contact the Disabilities Services Coordinator.

 The health and safety of children, adolescents, and other learners is of paramount concern to the program.
 Applicants for teaching positions in public and private schools in New Hampshire should be aware that background checks through the New Hampshire Department of Safety must be completed by potential employers prior to employment.
 Students must also be aware that the College requires national criminal background checks for admission into the Teacher Education, Special Education Certificate, and Career and Technical Education Certificate Programs.
 The cost of the background check is the responsibility of the student.
 Applicants, who have been in difficulty with the law, depending upon the nature of their experience, may not be employable or even eligible for field experience.
 Applicants are advised that such matters may be discussed during an admission interview so that future goals to be a teacher will not be compromised.